PGP Encryption Information

 Whole Disk Encryption Improvements

 Full support for computers UEFI secure BIOS.
 Many hardware manufacturers are moving toward this technology.
-The old encryption client is not compatible with this technology.

 The disk encryption process can be throttled for better working performance during the initial encryption process.